 The Admissions Office receives over 10,000 applications.
 Each application is carefully reviewed and many factors are taken into account when making a decision.
 We attempt to evaluate all students equitably and make a special effort to give you credit for your grade point average and the degree of difficulty of the core classes you take.

 SAT or ACT scores are required for all applicants who graduated from high school after 1998.
 Transfer students who have completed a minimum of 24 credits with a GPA of at least 2.5 do not need to send their SAT/ACT scores.
 The average SAT scores for the incoming freshman class is 1,020.
 Farmingdale State College looks for a combined Critical Reading/Math SAT score of at least 1000 and or a minimum of a 21 composite score on the ACT for admission.

-- The admissions criteria are the same for students whether they live in New York or elsewhere.
+The admissions criteria are the same for students whether they live in New York or elsewhere.
 It is natural for a state university to attract many resident students, but we welcome and encourage out-of-state and international students to apply.

-- Yes,We do accept AP or other college level courses.
+Yes,we do accept AP or other college level courses.
 AP scores must be sent through www.collegeboard.org.
 Farmingdale will accept equivalent courses of "C" or better for transfer.
-For further questions regarding AP scores or transfer credits, please contact the Transfer Services Department at (631) 420-2594.
+For further questions regarding AP scores or transfer credits, please contact the Transfer Services Department at 631-420-2594.

 If you are denied admission, you can enroll in classes as a non-matriculated student to complete any required prerequisites or raise your GPA.
 Before registering, please meet with an advisor in the Academic Advisement and Information Center (AAIC).
 An advisor can guide you in the right direction to ultimately gain acceptance to the College.

 When you are formally accepted into a degree or certificate program, you are considered a matriculated student.
 You are eligible to apply for financial aid and campus housing.
 Non-matriculated students are students who are attending classes at Farmingdale, but are not registered in a degree program.
 Please note, matriculation is required for graduation.

-To schedule an appointment with an Admissions counselor, please call the Office of Admissions at (631) 420-2200.
+To schedule an appointment with an Admissions counselor, please call the Office of Admissions at 631-420-2200.
 Please make sure to bring any transcripts with you to your appointment; they may be unofficial for the purpose of this meeting.

 Yes.
 Each semester, prospective students and their families and friends are invited to learn about Farmingdale State.
 Open House is a great opportunity to tour the campus, meet current students and faculty, ask questions concerning financial aid, residence life, athletics, admissions, academic course offerings and any other areas.
 Please visit the Open House website to make a reservation!

 Farmingdale State's Athletic Program offers student athletes a wide variety of opportunities for participation.
 The College is a Division III member of the NCAA, National Collegiate Athletic Association, and competes as members of the Skyline, ECAC, and CTC Conferences.
 The program, available for men & women, offers student-athletes a wide variety of opportunities for participation.
 The College is committed to the ideals of a quality intercollegiate athletic program that offer students a quality educational experience.
 The College supports the intercollegiate program and student-athletes within the guidelines of the State University Board of Trustees.